 Total Semester Hours Required for the B.A. in Communication

-- A student may choose COM 494 or 499 to complete the capstone course requirement.
-However, it is strongly recommended that students complete COM 350 (Research Methods) before pursuing this option.
+- A student may choose COM 494 Special Topics in Subject Matter (To Be Arranged) or COM 499 Directed Studies (To Be Arranged) to complete the capstone course requirement.
+However, it is strongly recommended that students complete COM 350 Intro Human Commun Research (3) before pursuing this option.

-- A minimum of 12 semester hours out of the total 33 semester hours required for the major must be taken from 300-level courses or above.
+- A minimum of 12 credits out of the total 33 credits required for the major must be taken at the 300- or 400-level.

-- At least 45 total semester hours must be earned in upper division courses (300-level courses or above) for graduation.
+- At least 45 total credits must be earned at the 300- or 400-level for graduation.

 - To earn a Bachelor of Arts degree in Communication, students must fulfill the requirements for the major and meet all of the University’s other baccalaureate degree requirements.
 (Please see the Baccalaureate Degree Requirements in this Catalog.)

-Policies and Criteria for COM 499 (Directed Studies).
+- Policies and Criteria for COM 499 Directed Studies (To Be Arranged).
 In order to support students in meeting their personal and professional goals, the Communication Department offers majors opportunities to pursue their interested through the Directed Studies option.

 - A directed study must be in, or related to, the field of communication.